 The treasures I took

-• The presentation trowel and silver baton presented to my great great grandfather, John Matthews in 1904 on the occasion of laying the foundation stones for a new church, in honour of his role as choirmaster.
+- The presentation trowel and silver baton presented to my great great grandfather, John Matthews in 1904 on the occasion of laying the foundation stones for a new church, in honour of his role as choirmaster.

-• The First World War Memorabilia from my mother's Danson family.
+- The First World War Memorabilia from my mother's Danson family.
 My grandfather and four of his brothers fought, with two not surviving the conflict.
-Below a few of the items that are part of a much a larger collection, that I have written about on my family history blog
+Below a few of the items that are part of a much a larger collection, that I have written about on my family history blog.

-William Danson (my grandfather) who was awarded
+William Danson (my grandfather) who was awardedthe Military Medal for gallantry.

 Despite the time spent queuing, it was a great day in a beautiful setting, - and even the sun shone!
 Everyone was so good-natured, friendly and patient.
 We enjoyed seeing the experts and presenter Fiona Bruce and the cameras in action.
 The organisation and logistics of the event were impressive.
 What stood out for me was the time and information that the two experts I saw gave to me and the interest they showed.
+And no - I wasn't picked to be filmed and interviewed, but we were standing in the queue right by where Fiona Bruce was doing a piece to camera - so you never know we might be ia brief shot of us when the programme is shown.

 The "Glass" Expert - Andy McConnell